jqnatividad/qsv/README.md

 * enables unstable/nightly features on `regex` and `rand` crates, that unlock performance/SIMD features on those crates.

 Despite the 'unstable' label, these binaries are actually quite stable, given how [Rust is made](https://doc.rust-lang.org/book/appendix-07-nightly-rust.html), and the fact that qsv itself doesn't actually use any unstable feature flags, beyond activating the 'unstable' features in the `rand` and `regex` crates, which is really more about performance (that's why we can still compile with Rust stable).
+You only really loose the backtrace messages when qsv panics.

 If you need to maximize speed/performance - use the nightly builds.
 If you prefer a "safer", rock-solid experience, use the stable builds.

 If you want to really squeeze every little bit of performance from qsv, build it locally like how the Nightly Release Builds are built.
-Doing so will ensure the CPU flags are tailored to your hardware and you're using the latest nightly release.
+Doing so will ensure the CPU flags are tailored to your hardware and you're using the latest Rust nightly.
 For example, on Ubuntu 22.04 LTS Linux:

 ```